-In his home, Lakshmikant helps by carrying water, caring for animals and washing clothes.
-He lives with his father and his mother.
+Lakshmikant lives with his father and his mother.
+He is responsible for carrying water, caring for animals and washing clothes.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

-Please remember Lakshmikant in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Lakshmikant to receive the assistance he needs to develop his potential.
+Please pray for him.

 Lakshmikant lives in the rural community of Nangur, home to approximately 11,200 residents.
 Typical houses are constructed of dirt floors, mud walls and tile roofs.
 The primary ethnic groups are Sundi, Mahara, Halva, and Nisad and the most commonly spoken languages are Halvi and Hindi.